- Multi-Day Tours

 Oaxaca is one of Mexico’s most diverse regions, rich in ancient and modern history and geography.
 The state’s multi-layered cultures, a mix of several Indian civilizations, have produced a daily parade of sights, sounds, and tastes that never fail to fascinate visitors.
 Every day, every village, every ancient ruin offers a different view of a complex region.

-Oaxaca City Designated a World Heritage by UNESCO in 1987, the capital of the state of Oaxaca has its own special flavor equal to none other, because, in addition to its artistic and architectonic treasures, different ethnicities and cultures converge in it, adding their wealth and turning in to creative and colorful city: This colonial city, founded in the sixteenth century, has an admirable urban layout, with some of the most beautiful buildings of the Spanish Baroque.
+Oaxaca City Was designated a World Heritage by UNESCO in 1987, the capital of the state of Oaxaca has its own special flavor equal to none other, because, in addition to its artistic and architectonic treasures, different ethnicities and cultures converge in it, adding their wealth and turning in to creative and colorful city: This colonial city, founded in the sixteenth century, has an admirable urban layout, with some of the most beautiful buildings of the Spanish Baroque.